Don’t Compare Yourself to Others!

 What about comparing yourself positively to another.
 Well, it can make you feel better about a problem (a typical example is when you hear someone interrupt their complaining by recognizing that the complaint is a “first world” one, for example grumbling about the stress involved in buying all the Christmas presents on your list, or the many details you have to handle in arranging a trip to the Caribbean), In general though, comparing yourself favorably to others leads either to a narcissistic view of the world (look at how Donald Trump incessantly compares himself to others), or is of only fleeting solace.

 I am not by any means suggesting that you bury your head in the sand and pay no attention to the lives and achievements of others.
 Looking to others can be inspiring and motivating, and can most certainly be a valuable source of learning.
 But recognize that you will have a less-than-fully-accurate view, and that therefore the comparison will be inherently flawed and frequently badly misleading.
+Feel free to reach out to me to schedule a life coaching appointment.

 * If I think of myself as a loser I will focus on the facts and circumstances of my life that confirm that point-of-view, and ignore those that contradict it.
 Again, the power of confirmation bias.